maxrchung/need-for-pee/README.md

 # Need for Pee
 I have a need for pee.

+This is a 3D visual novel horror adventure game about needing to pee in a convenience store.

 ## Play

 Play on the web (keyboard and mouse required): https://maxrchung.itch.io/need-for-pee